opencybersecurityalliance/casp/Plugfests/2024-1Q/2023-11-30-prep-plugfest/SweatEquity/sFractal/twinklymaha.md

 As of 5-Nov has outdated SBOM queries.
 Hope is to have updated queries by 30-Nov for interworking with other projects.

-Desire to have MTQQ5 by 30-Nov but stretch (need to redo dependencies - am looking at two alternative libraries from one currently used).
+Desire to have MQTT5 by 30-Nov but stretch (need to redo dependencies - am looking at two alternative libraries from one currently used).

+As of 5-Nov, only has older CDX and SPDX versions.
+Unlikely to fix by 30-Nov but plan to fix by Prep2

 ## Intent for Prep2 in Feb-2024